Evil Dead II: Plot

 Michigan State University students Ash Williams and his girlfriend, Linda, take a romantic getaway to a seemingly abandoned cabin in the woods.
 While in it, Ash plays a tape of archaeologist Raymond Knowby, the cabin's previous inhabitant, reciting passages from the "Book of the Dead", Necronomicon Ex-Mortis, which he uncovered during an archaeological dig.
 The recorded incantation unleashes an unseen evil force, known as the Kandarian Demon, that kills and possesses Linda, turning her into a "deadite".
 Ash decapitates Linda with a shovel and buries her in a shallow grave near the cabin.
 As dawn approaches, the evil force throws Ash through the woods.
-He briefly becomes possessed by the demon, but the sunlight expels it from him.
+(Note: This is an alternate version of the events of The Evil Dead (1981)) He briefly becomes possessed by the demon, but the sunlight expels it from him.

 Ash attempts to flee the area but finds that the bridge to the cabin has been destroyed.
 The entity chases him back to the cabin, where Linda's revived head bites his hand.
 He runs to the toolshed and destroys the deadite Linda with a chainsaw, but his bitten right hand becomes possessed and tries to kill him.
 Ash severs it with the chainsaw and tries to shoot it with a shotgun, but the hand mocks him and escapes.
 Meanwhile, Knowby's daughter Annie and her research partner, Ed Getley, return from the dig with the missing pages of the Necronomicon.
 Blocked by the destroyed bridge, they enlist handyman Jake and his girlfriend Bobby Joe to lead them to the cabin on foot.
 There they find an embattled Ash, who accidentally grazes Bobby Joe while trying to shoot his possessed hand.
 Assuming that he murdered Annie's parents, the newcomers lock him in the cellar.